civican/legisinfo/44-1/bills/C-41/bill_text.md

 respecting applications for authorization referred to in subsection 83.032(1);

+respecting requests and the provision of information under subsection 83.032(2.1);

 respecting the granting, renewal, amendment, suspension, revocation or restriction of the scope of authorizations by the Public Safety Minister for the purposes of sections 83.032 and 83.035 to 83.037;

 respecting reporting by the person to whom an authorization is granted under section 83.032 for the purpose of ensuring compliance with the authorization and with any terms and conditions included in it under subsection 83.032(12); and